 Do not give reformulated kaopectate to cats.
 Use a product that contains Only kaolin and pectin as active ingredients

-Anything that inflames or irritates the lining of your pet's intestine will cause diarrhea.
+Anything that inflames or irritates the lining of your pet's intestine can cause diarrhea.
 When your pet's body senses that something is in its intestine that shouldn't be there, it try's to get it out as rapidly as possible.
 If it is high in your pet's digestive tract it will vomit.
 If it is lower in the tract it will come out as diarrhea.

 Is This A High Intestinal Problem Or A Low Intestinal Problem ?

-When the problem is high in the small intestine your pet will eliminate large amounts of stool, but the frequency of its bowl movements is not increased.
+When the problem is high in the small intestine your pet is likely to eliminate large amounts of stool, but the frequency of its bowl movements will not have increased that much.
 If there is blood in this stool, it will be chocolate-colored, not bright red.
-There won't be much straining when the pet defecates.
+That is because enzymes in the digestive tract have had time to digest the blood.
+There won't be much straining when those pet defecate.
 The stool in cases of high diarrhea is not thick, sticky or mucoid.
-Vomiting may accompany high small intestinal problems.The pet may also have a tummy ache.
+Mucus is generally a sign of a lower irritation in the colon.
+Vomiting may also accompany high small intestinal problems.
+Your pet may also have a tummy ache.

 This is the most serious complication of severe diarrhea.
 Severe diarrhea is most serious in very young, very old and very small pets.
 They can become severely dehydrated very quickly.
 Dehydration in small pets and frail elderly animals can be fatal because their surface area is large in proportion to their body weight.
 As dehydration progresses these pets have trouble maintaining their body temperature and may lapse into coma.
 Only the rapid infusion of intravenous fluid will save them.